algorand/go-algorand/data/transactions/logic/README_in.md

 # The Algorand Virtual Machine (AVM) and TEAL.

-The AVM is a bytecode based stack interpreter that executes programs asscoiated with Algorand transactions.
+The AVM is a bytecode based stack interpreter that executes programs associated with Algorand transactions.
 TEAL is an assembly language syntax for specifying a program that is ultimately converted to AVM bytecode.
 These programs can be used to check the parameters of the transaction and approve the transaction as if by a signature.
 This use